 These are important measures to consider, while you may be worried that your processing time for Visa or Extension is going to be delayed…but, the fact of life is health and safety come first and follow the guidance.

-Maybe not, just for the job loss.
+In general, biometrics appointment cannot be expedited.
+Most of the times, general processing of applications like EAD also cannot be done just for the job loss.
 Many have tried that in the past for expediting the case, but have been rejected for expedited processing.
-You can check USCIS Expedite Processing Request details to get an idea for expedite processing, but we do not know, if USCIS will take all of those now for emergency appointment.
+You can check USCIS Expedite Processing Request details to get an idea for expedite processing.
 You can try calling USCIS Contact center and check.

 Yes, you can.
 As of today, there is no such restriction guidance given by USCIS.